--1 - 6-14 1/1 11
+1 (1.17 1 1 1

 - she felt like laughing

 - told this to her brother (Annan)

 - brother told her about untouchability

 - shocked, upset, did not want to laugh anymore, felt sad & infuriated

 OR

 - Hanna helped to carry the prisoner into the house

-washed the soldier when servants refused
+- washed the soldier when servants refused

 - helped during surgery even though she felt nauseated

 - did not complain when servants deserted them

 - took care of all the needs of the prisoner

 - nursed him back to health

 - did not question Sadao about his decision to treat and shelter the enemy

 prisoner

 (minimum 3 points)

-Q12 & Q 13 - Long Reading Text - Silas Marner / The Invisible Man
+Q12 & Q13 - Long Reading Text - Silas Marner / The Invisible Man

-NOTE: Accept any answer that correlates with the novel and seems
+[NOTE: Accept any answer that correlates with the novel and seems

 relevant]

 Distribution of marks:

 Content: 3 marks

 12 12 12 Expression 3 marks

-grammatical accuracy, appropriate words and spelling [1 /2]
+grammatical accuracy, appropriate words and spelling [11⁄2]

-coherence and relevance of ideas and style [1 / 2 ]
+coherence and relevance of ideas and style [11⁄2]

 - both scientists from the same college

 - Kemp had been senior to Griffin

 - Griffin completely selfish

 - represents the dark side of science

-wants to use his invisibility to unleash a Reign of Terror
+- wants to use his invisibility to unleash a Reign of Terror

-12 12 finally becomes a victim of his own evil deeds
+12 12 - finally becomes a victim of his own evil deeds

-14 12 Kemp's work- conducting scientific experiments for benefit of mankind
+- Kemp's work- conducting scientific experiments for benefit of mankind

-works within the law
+- works within the law

-informs police about Griffin
+- informs police about Griffin

-instrumental in drawing Griffin to his end.
+- instrumental in drawing Griffin to his end.

 (at least 3 points about each should be mentioned)

 OR

+- Dolly Winthrop

-Dolly Winthrop kind hearted woman - loved by all villagers
+- kind hearted woman - loved by all villagers

-visits Silas Marner with her son Aaron
+- visits Silas Marner with her son Aaron

-sympathises when he loses his gold takes cakes &amp; food to him
+- sympathises when he loses his gold

+- takes cakes & food to him

 - advises Silas on how to raise Eppie

 - insists that Silas christens the baby

 - tries to convince him to start going to church

 - becomes Eppie's Godmother

 George Hall

 - he drove the Iping conveyance.

-- he was irresponsible, sluggish (slow to react)
+he was irresponsible, sluggish (slow to react)

-- - 12 - dominated by his wife
+12

-- suspicious of the stranger
+14 - suspicious of the stranger

-scared to openly express his views to his wife
+- scared to openly express his views to his wife

 - kind hearted simple man goes to help Griffin when he was bitten by a dog

+L kind hearted simple man goes to help drimm when he was officen by a dog